sahilwep/OOP_CPP/Unit-1.md

 ```
 * CPP support function overloading and operator overloading.
 ##### Function Overloading
-* Function overloading is feature where tow or more function can have same name but different parameters, When function name is overloaded with different jobs it is called function overloading.
+* Function overloading is feature where two or more function can have same name but different parameters, When function name is overloaded with different jobs it is called function overloading.
 * Function overloading is using the single function name to perform different type of task.
 * In function overloading we change the signature of the function by changing the parameters and return type, but name are same.